-Arthur D. Little Announces Partnership with Bayestree Intelligence
+Arthur D. Little announces partnership with Bayestree Intelligence

-NEW DELHI, INDIA, November 20, 2020 /EINPresswire.com/ -- Bayestree Intelligence is delighted to announce that global management consulting firm Arthur D Little (ADL) will be using Sainapse, Bayestree’s industry-beating Customer Experience (CX) transformation enabler to drive digital transformations across their clients.
+MCKINNEY, TX, November 20, 2020 /EINPresswire.com/ -- Bayestree Intelligence is delighted to announce that global management consulting firm Arthur D Little (ADL) will be using Sainapse®, Bayestree’s industry-beating Customer Experience (CX) transformation enabler to drive digital transformations across their clients.

 Sainapse is purpose-built with Bayestree’s proprietary patent-filed AI technology that combines the best of Bayesian and deep learning methods.
 Sainapse understands customers’ intent behind every query and is able to deflect, resolve or escalate based on context – and with zero rules and minimal or no human intervention.
 In addition, Sainapse liberates CX leadership in enterprises from the pareto trap, i.e., unavoidable trade-offs.
 It identifies and tracks the smallest developing issues, allowing the CX leadership to plan for mitigation well before any issues can snowball.